 Aside from the Pacita Complex, there are many other subdivisions where one can find houses for rent in San Pedro, Laguna.
-These include those developed by some of the country’s largest homebuilders like Camella of Vista Land and P.A.
+These include those developed by some of the country’s largest homebuilders like Camella of Vista Land, P.A.
 Properties, and those built by smaller local companies.
 The Poblacion area especially offers plenty of townhouses built by private owners.
-Here, one can choose from many options, from age of the structure to design to payment scheme.
+Here, one can choose from many options, from the age of the structure to design to the payment scheme.

 When buying is not an option, a house for rent in San Pedro is perhaps the next best option.
 Renting gives any home-seeker the flexibility of finding a home to be used in the short- and long-term without any of the financial responsibilities associated with owning a property.
 Properties that can be rented may go as low as PHP 5,000 per month.
 One example is a 64-square-meter house situated in a village.
 It has a carport and a front-yard.
 Another is a fully-furnished three-bedroom house that is perfect for short stays or vacations.
 These bigger houses for rent can cost around Php 70,000 up to Php 320,000 and have a driver’s room, maid’s room, garage, terrace, and landscaped gardens.